-The National History Day office chooses a different theme each year to unite all National History Day projects.
+The National History Day offices chooses a theme each year to unite all National History Day projects.
 While your topic must relate to the theme, the annual theme is broad enough for you to pick a topic from any time period or place.
 The annual theme helps you go beyond the names and dates in your research to finding the impact and significance it has had on the past and may continue to have on the present and future.

-During the 2021-2022 school year, the annual theme is Debate and Diplomacy in History: Successes, Failures, and Consequences.
-Projects can cover topics that include both debate and diplomacy.
-Some projects might include a situation where only debate OR diplomacy was involved.
-Regardless, you must determine whether one or both are present in your topic, identify how they transpired, and identify the successes, failures, and consequences of your topic.
-To better understand the theme, let's dig a little deeper and look at the definitions of debate and diplomacy.
+During the 2022-2023 school year, the annual theme is Frontiers in History: People, Places, and Ideas.
+Projects can cover topics that include people, places, and ideas.
+Projects can include multiple of these together but could also include a situation where one of the sub topics of people, places, or ideas are the only involved in your project.
+Regardless, you must determine whether one or multiple will be present in your topic, identify how they transpired, and identify the successes, failures, and consequences of your topic.
+To better understand the theme, let's dig a little deeper and look at the definitions of frontier.

-Debate (n):
+Frontier (n):